Unity-Technologies/drone-pose-estimation-navigation/Documentation/2_set_up_the_scene_for_data_collection.md

-# Object Pose Estimation Tutorial: Part 2
+# Drone Pose Estimation And Navigation Tutorial: Part 2

 In [Part 1](1_set_up_the_scene.md) of the tutorial, we learned:
 * How to create a Unity Scene